The companies that scale well don’t just hire more people.

 Each team owns:

-- A feature area
+- A product area

 - A service

-- A business outcome
+- A clear business outcome

-If you can’t feed a team with two pizzas, it’s too large.
+If a team can’t be fed with two pizzas, it’s too big.

-2. Move Toward Scalable Architecture
+2. Scalable Architecture (At the Right Time)

 Monolith → Modular → Microservices (when needed)